pylipp/sdd/README.md

     sdd upgrade <app>=<version>

-Internally, `sdd` executes un- and re-installation of the app for upgrading.
+Internally, `sdd` executes un- and re-installation of the app for upgrading unless a specific upgrade routine has been defined.
 The usage of `SDD_INSTALL_PREFIX` is the same as for the `install` command.

 ### Uninstalling an app